markNZed/processism-react-three/storyboard.md

 - [60.
 Scene: Conclusion](#60-scene-conclusion)
   - [60.1.
 Objective](#601-objective)

 # 6. Scene: Overview
 ## 6.1.
 Objective
 Overview of this presentation
 ## 6.2.
 Animation
 Text: "A visual language for processism"
 ## 6.3.
 Narration
-Welcome to our visual journey into processism.
-Processism is a way of thinking that’s been around for a long time, but it’s not as well-known in Western philosophy.
+Welcome to our animated journey into processism.
+Processism is a way of thinking that’s been around for a long time, but it’s not well-known in Western culture.
 It offers an alternative to essentialism, which is the idea that things have a fixed, unchanging core or essence.

 In contrast, processism focuses on how everything is constantly changing and evolving.
 Our culture tends to lean heavily on essentialism, so understanding processism can be challenging.
-This presentation is designed to help you start seeing the world in a new way.
+This presentation is designed to help you see the world in a new way.

 We’ll be building a visual language to explain the concepts of processism.
 This visual language will be abstract, but we’ll use real-life examples to make things clearer.
-As you follow along, try to think about how these ideas might apply to different areas of your life.
+As you follow along, we hope you'll think about how these ideas might be useful for you.

 # 7. Scene: Entity
 ## 7.1.
 Objective